Healthy diets from sustainable food systems: food, planet, health

 In this commission, authors outline the urgent transformation needed in the global food system in order to sustain human health and the environment for future generations.
 It is estimated that the world's population will be 10 billion by 2050.
 Diets are needed that will be both healthy and sustainable.

-Transformations to healthy diets will require substantial shifts from what we currently consume.
+Key Findings: Transformations to healthy diets will require substantial shifts from what we currently consume.
 We will have to shift to more plant-based diets.
 We will need to double our consumption of fruits, vegetables, legumes and nuts, and reduce our consumption of added sugar and red meat by approximately 50%.
 The globally sustainable diet outlined in the report could potentially prevent 11 million deaths each year.